ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 #### WebSocket Compression

-Per message compression extensions are supported and by default enabled for both WebSocket client and the server.
+Per message compression extensions are supported by Ballerina WebSocket module and by default enabled for both WebSocket client and the server.
 Compression can be enabled or disabled by setting the `webSocketCompressionEnabled` to `true` or `false` in `ClientConfiguration` and `ListenerConfiguration`.
 Once the compression is successfully negotiated, receiving compressed messages will be automatically decompressed when reading.

 #### Origin Considerations